 For an ecommerce platform, Magento is second to none when it comes to usability and customization, but unfortunately, it is also prone to cyber fraud and security attacks.
 Magento is an open source and hosts more than 200k online stores, which includes the biggest ecommerce market, players.
 It is beyond question that even the slightest vulnerabilities spotted in the Magento code can be exploited.
 Hackers can devise more and more sophisticated brute force methods, and every store owner should ask himself: whether or not their store stand up to those threats.

 Whatever the size of your business, you can totally afford a secure Magento configuration.
-This article is a guide about the best security practices with Magento, that can and must be implemented correctly before using any additional tools or extensions.
+This article is a guide about the best practices for Magento security, that can and must be implemented correctly before using any additional tools or extensions.
 Following this guide can save you a lot of time and effort in fixing issues that are easy to prevent.

 Start Enforcing Now